 The Market Intelligence: Talent in Tech workshop was the first in a series of workshops to be delivered in 2019 and 2020.

-Workshops will be invite-only, but you will be able to find articles such as this covering each sector on the NTU website.
-Articles will be published shortly after each workshop.
-Email firstname.lastname@example.org for more information.
+Workshops are invite-only, but you will be able to find articles such as these covering each sector on the NTU website.

 Find out more about how NTU supports SMEs